daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 3: Minor Wish ou Monture
 * Rang 4: Improved Object Bond
 * Rang 5: Moderate Wish
-* Rang 6: Object Bond Mastery ou Trust to Luck
+* Rang 6: Object Bond Mastery ou Faites confiance à la chance

 **Intrusions du MJ:** The creature unexpectedly disappears into its bound object.
 The bound object cracks.
 The creature disagrees and doesn't do as asked.
 The creature says it's leaving unless a task is performed for it.